mjones97jc/externalid/README.md

-# externalid #
+# externalid

-TODO Describe the plugin shortly here.

-TODO Provide more detailed description here.
+Displays the user's custom profile "external_id".
+If the field does not exist on install, the plugin will instead display "ABC123" until the field is updated by the user.

-## Installing via uploaded ZIP file ##
+## Installing via uploaded ZIP file

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.